(c) 2024 PillSync.com

 • your healthcare provider should do a pregnancy test before you start treatment with LUNSUMIO.

-• you should use an effective method of birth control during your treatment and for 3 months after the last dose of LUNSUMIO.
+• you should use an effective method of birth control (contraception) during your treatment and for 3 months after the last dose of LUNSUMIO.

 • are breastfeeding or plan to breastfeed.
 It is not known if LUNSUMIO passes into your breast milk.
 Do not breastfeed during treatment and for 3 months after the last dose of LUNSUMIO.